 Consult with trusted, confidential, and objective family members, friends or counselors regarding your intentions to separate or divorce.
 You need to listen to such individuals because most separation/divorce clients can have clouded judgment on one or more issues due to the emotional nature of separation/divorce.
 Discussing your intentions will also allow you to uncover additional issues and make a list of questions for your initial and subsequent meetings with your attorney.

 Contact a family attorney in your area.
 If you are in Rock Hill or York County SC please contact us.
 We would love to help you.
-It is impossible to overemphasize the importance of legal representation in matters of family law, in particular separation or divorce.
+It is impossible to overemphasize the importance of legal representation in matters of family law, in particular legal separation or divorce.